DALL-E 3 Review 2026: Retired May 12 — Replaced by GPT Image 2 (Alternatives Inside)

 What makes DALL-E 3 different from competing tools is its tight integration with GPT-4.
 When you write a prompt in ChatGPT, the model understands nuance, context, and intent in ways simpler systems don’t.
 You can write a paragraph describing a scene, and DALL-E 3 will interpret it accurately without requiring the hyper-specific “prompt engineering” that other tools demand.

-It also includes commercial licensing by default.
-Every image you generate is yours to use commercially—no upsells, no extra licenses to buy.
+It also included commercial licensing by default.
+Every image you generated was yours to use commercially — no upsells, no extra licenses to buy.
+That policy carries over to GPT Image 2.

-But remember: DALL-E 3 is being phased out.
-If you’re starting fresh with image generation, GPT Image 1.5 is coming.
-If you’re already using DALL-E 3, you’ll need to migrate.
+But remember: DALL-E 3 has been phased out.
+If you’re starting fresh with image generation in ChatGPT, you’re already using GPT Image 2 — there’s nothing to migrate to anymore.

-The GPT Image Transition: What’s Changing in 2026
+The GPT Image Transition: What Changed in 2026

 Pricing: All Plans Compared

-DALL-E 3 is accessed through OpenAI’s subscription tiers, not as a standalone tool.
+Image generation in ChatGPT (now GPT Image 2, formerly DALL-E 3) is accessed through OpenAI’s subscription tiers, not as a standalone tool.
+As of mid-2026, the consumer plans are:

 ChatGPT Plus — $20/month

-- No real advantage for image generation specifically
+• No additional advantage for image generation specifically beyond higher limits

 ChatGPT Free Tier